Dr Ardian Jusufi

 Upon graduating he went to Cambridge University, UK, to assume a Queens’ College postdoctoral research associate award.

-Ardian then moved to Harvard University, USA, for postdoctoral research at the Harvard MicroRobotics Laboratory in the School of Engineering and Applied Sciences in 2015 and 2016.
+Ardian then moved to Harvard University, USA, for postdoctoral research at the Harvard MicroRobotics Laboratory in the School of Engineering and Applied Sciences.

 Please visit Ardian's personal website for information on the cross-disciplinary approach.